shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthToken.md

 >Internet Attacker - Unauthorized

 Attack Vectors:
 >Fectching of Credentials (certificates to setup secure channel between Keystone Clients and Keystone Server) and using the channel to validate token or fetch revocation_list can lead to MiTM attack.
-A naive Keystone Client can setup a secure channel with malicious endpoint and thereby the malicious can provide replayed or stale  revocation_list when  a revocation_list is requested by the service (or valid result for invalid UUID token).
+A naive Keystone Client can setup a secure channel with malicious endpoint and thereby the malicious end point can provide replayed or stale  revocation_list when  a revocation_list is requested by the service (or valid result for invalid UUID token).

 Security Weakness:
->In case of SSL endpoint, MiTM in the SSL is possible as token is no way bind to transport protocol. using this vulnerability it can replay an old revocation_list to the service
+>In TLS/SSL Client assume the trustworthiness of Server, in most cases, authentication of client to the server is provided by inner mechanism e.g., token, certificate.
+How our token bind with transport layer, are they totally independent, if so , it is highly likely that MiTM is possible without proper verification of server certificate at the first place.

 Counter Measures:
->SSL tunnel, server certificate validation
+>Server certificate validation

-Binding of message with transport security.
+Proper use of security bindings of transport protocol and authentication protocols.
+Best practice would be, service binding (token is binded targeted towards a specfici service) or channel binding ( transport layer protocol is binded to authentication protocol).

 Extra:
 >Probability: